seandwgan/PhonetiNet/README.md

 ## Description

 PhonetiNet is an R-based project that analyzes and visualizes the phonetic similarities between languages.
 It applies the PHOIBLE database, a comprehensive collection of phonetic inventories, to calculate the pairwise phonetic overlap between languages.
-The project then visualises the data an interactive network visualisation tool, which enables searching and sub-network generation.
+The project then generates an interactive network visualisation tool, with language and phonological searching features, and sub-network generation.

 ## Key Features